JJK96/1PasswordFS/README.md

 ## Limitations

-Currently, if you read a file while 1Password is still locked, it freezes the daemon.
+In `op` version 2.26.0 or earlier, if you read a file while 1Password is still locked, it freezes the daemon.
 This is due to [a bug in 1password-cli](https://1password.community/discussion/139010/cli-hangs-when-requesting-items).
 You can fix this by running `1passwordfs restart` or the `./reload.sh` script.

+This is fixed since 2.26.1.

 [CommandFS]: https://github.com/JJK96/CommandFS